Lukeus/music-lab/docs/project-history/WARP.md

 - **Test music tools dashboard: Navigate to `/tools` to see animated tool cards and navigation**
 - **Test Key Friend: Go to `/tools/key-friend` or click "Launch Tool" from dashboard**
 - **Test Scale Explorer: Go to `/tools/scale-explorer` or click "Launch Tool" from dashboard**
+- **Test Chord Finder: Go to `/tools/chord-finder` or click "Launch Tool" from dashboard**
 - **Test scale visualizations: Switch between keyboard, fretboard, and circle modes in Scale Explorer**
 - **Test scale finder: Select notes in Scale Explorer to find matching scales**
+- **Test enhanced tooltips: Hover over interactive elements to see context-aware help and music theory information**
+- **Test about page enhancements: Visit `/about` to see improved image effects and visual design**

 ## Architecture Overview